 Miami Coastal Window Treatment Design Tips09/26/2017David White Living in a coastal climate like Miami means that how you plan your home decor might vary from homes in other cities in Florida.
 Coastal homes here have both a particular style, as well as a few factors that other homes lack – even when it comes to window coverings in Miami homes.
 This is what you’re able to do with your window treatments to make a coastal home look its very best.Keep Your Views And Your PrivacyHouses near the Miami coast can have some of the prettiest views of any home in Florida, and while you’d love to have your windows unobstructed day and night, you should also think about your privacy.
 Thin blinds or drapes might be all the rage in a few homes, but they’ll also let anyone walking outside see inside your home.Rather, choose a more versatile window decor like plantation shutters, which let you have a great deal of flexibility on both your view and your privacy.
-The adjustable louvers offer a wide range of visibility, and the shutters themselves can swing fully open or shut, so you can adjust at different times of the day or just based on your style.Keep Salty Air From Affecting Your [[Window TreatmentLiving near the Florida coast means you’re no stranger to saltwater and the ocean air.
+The adjustable louvers offer a wide range of visibility, and the shutters themselves can swing fully open or shut, so you can adjust at different times of the day or just based on your style.Keep Salty Air From Damaging Your [[Window TreatmentLiving near the Florida coast means you’re no stranger to saltwater and the ocean air.
 Salty air can cause rust on your vehicle, corrosion on metal patio furniture, and damage on your window treatments and windows.
 For form and function to last you years, you want a window treatment that doesn’t hold moisture.
 The best waterproof window treatments will be faux wood blinds or Polywood plantation shutters.
 Both can shrug off moisture, keeping your entire window free from mold, corrosion, and smells.Keep Your Space Open, Keep Your Fashion Options OpenThe coastal doesn’t always have to be bad news, however.
 One of the best experiences of being a Miami homeowner is swinging your windows open to let in that fresh sea breeze.
-To do that, you need a window treatment that won’t swing or blow wildly in the breeze.
-Stay away from sheer drapes or curtains strung from a rod, and depending on how breezy your area gets, blinds might be something to skip as well.
+To do that, you need a window treatment that doesn’t swing or blow wildly in the breeze.
+Stay away from sheer drapes or curtains strung from a rod, and depending on how breezy your area gets, blinds may even be a bad idea.
 Rather, look for a window treatment that’s more secure, such as shutters.
 It’s also a good idea to think about how your home design could change over time.
 Miami home design trends can change fairly often, and installing a stylistically versatile window treatment can help you keep up with trends.
 Some window treatments that will adapt with the times better than others include:Solid white plantation shuttersNeutral tone honeycomb shadesFaux wood blinds in neutral or earth tonesGet More Help For Your Coastal HomeFor more help preventing damage from salty ocean air, staying fashion-forward, or maintaining your beautiful Miami coast views, we can help.
 Get in touch by calling 305-520-7515 or use the free consultation request form below.
 Get started on making your home even more beautiful than the views outside.